Hughes Television Network: Hughes Television Network

 After Howard Hughes failed to purchase a controlling interest in ABC in 1968, Hughes' Hughes Tool Company purchased the Sports Network and renamed it the Hughes Television Network, with Dick Bailey continuing as president.

 On a staggered schedule in May 1971, The Frog Prince was shown on HTN with 150 stations including WCBS-TV and sponsored by RJR Foods.
+During the 1973–74 ABA season, the American Basketball Association had signed a contract with the Hughes Television Network to air games on its network in an attempt to gain financial stability during what became the league's last few years of existence.

 Paramount Pictures purchased the Network including its satellite time in planning for the Paramount Programming Service in 1976.
 After the planned network's launch was scuttled in 1978, Paramount sold HTN to Madison Square Garden in 1979.
 In 1986, Joseph M. Cohen, a Madison Square Garden executive, led an investment group in purchasing HTN from Madison Square Garden.
 IDB Communications purchased the company in 1989.

 In March, 1991, HTN purchased fiber optic transmission services from Vyvx NVN to supplement its existing satellite network.
 In 1995, HTN was purchased by Globecast.

 In 2003, Cohen acquired the Network again.